Instrument Rating Course

 How long does the course take to complete?

-The exact timeframe will vary by student, but plan for 40-50 hours of time between watching lectures, making flashcards, and studying the content.
+The exact timeframe will vary by student, but plan for 40-50 hours between watching lectures, making flashcards, and studying the content.

 -